Indonesian court rules on presidential candidate eligibility

 Megawati Sukarnoputri, who became president in 2001, the first woman to do so, is the daughter of Indonesia’s first president, Sukarno.

-Even Prabowo, one of the leading candidates in the February 2024 elections, is the former son-in-law of Indonesia’s late dictator General Muhammad Soeharto.
+Even Prabowo is the former son-in-law of Indonesia’s late dictator General Muhammad Soeharto.

 Prabowo has been accused of rights abuses, including the kidnapping and disappearance of several pro-democracy activists, before Soeharto’s 32-year rule ended in 1998, although he has never been charged over the allegations.